nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 ---

-<a name="curriulum"></a>
+<a name="curriculum"></a>

 ### Part 6: Strucuring The Online Course Content Curriculum
-Check out our step-by-step guide to creating your online course outline, which includes templates you can use yourself.
+Check out our [step-by-step guide to creating your online course outline](/blog/online-course-outline), which includes templates you can use yourself.

 ![Balance cat](../assets/balance_cat.jpg "Balanced cat")